tobealive/docs/docs/concepts/compile-time/control-flow.md

 ## `$if` expression

-`$if` expression is a special compile-time `if` expression that can be used to detect an OS, compiler, platform or compilation options.
+`$if` expression is a special compile-time `if` expression that can be used to detect an OS, compiler, platform, or compilation options.
-It can also be used to check the types of fields or methods when iterating them, see [Compile-time Reflection](./reflection.md).
+It can also be used
+to check the types of fields or methods when iterating them, see [Compile-time Reflection](./reflection.md).
 It can also specify different code depending on the type in generic functions, see [Generics](../generics.md#compile-time-conditions).

 It supports multiple conditions in one branch: